dalsgaard/BRF-IndexedDB/docs/key.md

 ## Path and No Auto

 Like in the previous examples.
+The key is read from the _path_.

 ## No Path and Auto

+The key is auto-generated (incremented).

 ```javascript
 if (v < 5) {